FelixOnline/v2/content/articles/2012-11-9-being-the-first-to-teach.md

 subtitle: >
   Tim Arbabzadah gets schooled in the aims of TeachFirst
 date: "2012-11-09 00:37:23 +0000"

 # Attributes from Felix Online V1
 id: "2839"
 old_path: /news/2839/being-the-first-to-teach
 aliases:
  - /news/2839/being-the-first-to-teach
+imported: true
+comments:
+ - Honest mistake ChangedI thought the M in STEM stood for MathsI never knew Medicine was taught in secondary school In which case there might well be a shortage of highly qualified teachers for ityou probably wouldnt have got to Imperial

 # Article Taxonomies
 categories:
  - news
 tags:
+authors:
+ - tna08

+# Homepage control params
 headline: true
 featured: true